Emmet G. Sullivan

 Emmet Gael Sullivan (born June 4, 1947) is an American attorney and jurist serving as a senior United States district judge of the United States District Court for the District of Columbia.

 He earned his undergraduate and law degrees from Howard University.
 He worked in private practice for more than a decade at Houston & Gardner, becoming a name partner in 1980.
 He was appointed to the Superior Court of the District of Columbia in 1984 by President Ronald Reagan, to the District of Columbia Court of Appeals as an Associate Judge in 1992 by President George H. W. Bush, and to the federal bench in 1994 by President Bill Clinton.

-Early life and education
+Early life

 Sullivan was born in Washington, D.C., in 1947 and attended local schools.
 He graduated from McKinley Technology High School in 1964.
 In 1968, he received a Bachelor of Arts degree in political science from Howard University, a historically black university, and in 1971 a Juris Doctor from the Howard University School of Law.